 People in an organization commonly act different depending on who is present at the time.
 Consequently, leadership often sees a different version of their culture than is the everyday reality.

-When you accomplish this transformation in your organization, individuals and departments gain more freedom of expression, more creativity, stronger problem-solving, new growth, and a truly loving, supportive atmosphere.
+When you accomplish this transformation in your organization, individuals and departments gain more freedom of expression, more creativity, stronger problem-solving, new growth, and a truly loving, supportive atmosphere where profits SOAR.
 The results?
 Everyone is achieving their goals while also building an organization where the greatest talent always wants to stay and top talent is constantly at your door step wanting to join your team.

 What is the harm in waiting to see if a problem arises?
 Once harm occurs, you cannot reverse it.
 Never.
-You can only react to.
+You can only react to it.
 You can’t reverse it.
-Creating a Culture of Respect helps insure the harm never happens in the first place – while also building a stronger, better organization for the long run.
+Creating a Foundation of Respect helps ensure the harm never happens in the first place – while also building a stronger, better organization for the long run.
 Working in a Culture of Respect is what your organization and everyone one of your team members deserve.

 How do you get started?